 Public health care

 The implementation of the Policy Option 1 is expected to have multiple positive effects on society’s health compared to status quo.
 Successfully implemented, this policy might reduce work instability, prohibit excessively long working hours, ensure work-family balance, and consequently ensure a less stressful working environment for domestic workers.
-Various studies have already shown how precarious working conditions can be damaging for workers wellbeing and health Invalid source specified..
+Various studies have already shown how precarious working conditions can be damaging for workers wellbeing and health (LaMontagne A. D., et al., 2011).
 Public health costs can be significantly reduced due to evaded costs otherwise paid under universal public health insurance system for curing diseases of those workers caused by psychological distress and mental problems due to adverse working conditions.
 The state’s saving from such public health expenditures can be accrued in the short-run as well as in the long-run.

 Nevertheless, if the policy option is accompanied by massive tax evasion, domestic workers’ fear of losing the job due to appearing in more complicated labour relation, poor enforcement, the positive effects of the policy might be more limited.